kyverno/KDP/proposals/new_policy_types.md

 ### Webhook Configuration

+By default, weboook configurations are registered dynamically based on the installed policies in Kyverno.

+Take the validatingwebhookconfiguration as an example, typically Kyverno registers the matching resources of validate rules at path `/validate/fail` or `/validate/ignore` based on the `cpol.spec.webhookConfiguration.failurePolicy` setting.
+In addition, if `cpol.spec.webhookConfiguration.matchConditions` is specified, a new webhook object will be registered to the validatingwebhookconfiguration at path `/validate/<failurePolicy>/finegrained/<policyName>` for fine grained webhook configuration.
+All the rest of webhook configurations including `objectSelector` and `namespaceSelector` are commonly shared and can be customized via [Kyverno configmap key `webhooks`](https://kyverno.io/docs/installation/customization/#configmap-keys).
+Note that the same resource could be registered at multiple webhooks if one policy has `matchConditions` defined while the other doesn't.
+Users need to manage the webhook configurations across policies to avoid duplicate invocation for an admission request.

-A ValidatingWebhookConfiguration can define multiple ValidatingWebhooks, each with its own specific settings.
-These settings include clientConfig, rules, timeoutSeconds, failurePolicy, namespaceSelector, objectSelector, matchPolicy, and matchConditions.
+A ValidatingWebhookConfiguration can define multiple webhook objects, each with its own specific settings.
+These settings include `clientConfig`, `rules`, `timeoutSeconds`, `failurePolicy`, `namespaceSelector`, `objectSelector`, `matchPolicy`, and `matchConditions`.

 For example:

 ```yaml=
 apiVersion: admissionregistration.k8s.io/v1